Diphenoxylate: Pricing

 In 2017 Hikma Pharmaceuticals raised the price of its liquid formulation of generic diphenoxylate-atropine in the US by 430%, from $16 to $84.00.

 Regulation

 In the United States, drugs containing diphenoxylate combined with atropine salts are classified as Schedule V controlled substances.
-(Diphenoxlate by itself is a Schedule II controlled substance.)
+(Diphenoxylate by itself is a Schedule II controlled substance.)

 It is on Schedule III of the Single Convention on Narcotic Drugs, only in forms that contain, according to the Yellow List: "not more than 2.5 milligrams of diphenoxylate calculated as base and a quantity of atropine sulfate equivalent to at least 1 per cent of the dose of diphenoxylate".

 Research

 Diphenoxylate and atropine have been studied in small trials as a treatment for fecal incontinence; it appears to be less efficacious and have more adverse effects when compared with loperamide or codeine.